hov3rcraft/homebridge-denon-heos-audio/README.md

 This plugin is especially useful for controlling smart speakers and stereos, which do not support HHTP commands on ports 80 and 8080 and therefore cannot use [homebridge-denon-tv](https://github.com/grzegorz914/homebridge-denon-tv).

+## Pre-Release
-At this point, only a small subset of features is implemented (see [Roadmap](#roadmap)).
+This is an early pre-release with only a small subset of features currently implemented (see [Roadmap](#roadmap)).
 I am planning to continue development over 2025

 ## Supported Devices
 This plugin should support any Denon smart speakers, stereos, and AVRs that support telnet and/or Heos.

-I use the following devices for testing:
+I am using the following devices for testing:
-- CEOL N10
+- Denon CEOL N10
-- Home 250
+- Denon Home 250
-- AVR X1600H
+- Denon AVR X1600H

 ## Roadmap
 - v0.2: Full control (via TV service) using the AVR control telnet protocol
 - v0.3: Play/pause switch using the HeosCLI protocol
-- v0.4: Full control (via TV service) using the HeosCLI protocol
+- v0.4: Full control (via TV service) using the HeosCLI protocol and hybrid mode
-- v0.5: Hybrid mode using the AVR control protocol for on/off and HeosCLI for the rest

 ### Other planned improvements
 - device auto-discovery when IP is not static